Usevalad-eng/Qaseio/README.md

 >
 ## To start testing you should set up underlined technologies and run "gradle clean test" in a Terminal.
 > gradle clean test
-## To start only Api tests:  run "gradle clean -Dtest=Api" in a Terminal.
+## To start only Api tests:  run "gradle clean test -Dtag=Api" in a Terminal.
-> gradle clean -Dtest=Api
+> gradle clean test -Dtag=Api
-## To start only UI tests: run "gradle clean -Dtest=Api" in a Terminal.
+## To start only UI tests: run "gradle clean test -Dtag=UI" in a Terminal.
-> gradle clean -Dtest=UI
+> gradle clean test -Dtag=UI
 ### [Test cases](https://github.com/Usevalad-eng/Qaseio/blob/main/testCases.md/) - test cases to check the project.

 ### <a name="Tools">Tools are used:</a>